ga-wdi-boston/rails-api-one-to-many/README.md

 > `uninitialized constant AuthorsController::Author`

-The `::Author` portion of this should indicate to you that an `Author` model is
+The `::Author` portion of this should indicate to you that an `Author` model is either erroneous or, as it is in this case, missing.

 > As a reminder, generator short-hand for model creation is:
 > `rails generate model author given_name surname`